Eligibility Requirements: Age, Language, and Health

 Record-Keeping and Currency

-It’s crucial to maintain accurate records of your flight training and endorsements.
+It’s crucial to maintain accurate records of your flight training and endorsements, including your student pilot certificate.
 You’ll need these records when transitioning to a Private Pilot License or other advanced certifications.
 Additionally, make sure to keep your medical certificate and other relevant documents current, as they have expiration dates.

 By diligently following these steps, you can earn your student pilot certificate, marking the first significant milestone in your aviation journey.
 Whether you aspire to be a recreational pilot or aim for a career in aviation, a student pilot certificate is your gateway to the skies.